-San Francisco Fed President John Williams: the Fed could raise its interest rate twice or three time this year
+San Francisco Fed President John Williams: it is unlikely that the Fed would cut its interest rates into negative territory

 |remaining time till the new event being published|

 - U.S industrial production rose 0.6 percent in November after moving down 0.2 percent in October

 - UK PM May: Was Crystal Clear About Assurances Needed On Brexit